Grace-H/bit-sudoku/README.md

 ## Current Approaches

 ### Traditional Solver
-This solver, implemented in `sudoku.c`, repeatedly applies traditional (human) sudoku strategies to the puzzle until it is either solved or a maximum number of iterations have been exceeded.
+This solver, implemented in `ts.c`, repeatedly applies traditional (human) sudoku strategies to the puzzle until it is either solved or a maximum number of iterations have been exceeded.
 This solver currently succeeds at easy, medium, and some hard puzzles.